-Most people don't realize that a DUI arrest results in not only a criminal case (discussed below) but also a DMV case!
-When you're booked for drunk driving, the officer will confiscate your California drivers license and replace it with a temporary one that's good for only thirty days.
-Then you have only ten days from the date of your arrest to formally request a DMV hearing to contest the drivers license suspension.
+Most people do not realize that a DUI arrest results in not only a criminal case (discussed below) but also a DMV case!
+When you are booked for drunk driving, the officer will confiscate your California driver's license and replace it with a temporary one that is good for only thirty days.
+Then you have only ten days from the date of your arrest to formally request a DMV hearing to contest the driver's license suspension.

 It is vital you hire a Rancho Cucamonga DUI lawyer right away to request the hearing and handle all the matters related to it, including producing evidence and flagging down witnesses.
 Even if the DMV does suspend your license for a few months, we can almost always get you a restricted license that allows you to lawfully drive to work or to school.

 A first-time Rancho Cucamonga misdemeanor DUI case involves two charges: 1) DUI under Vehicle Code 23152(a), and 2) Driving with Excessive Blood Alcohol Content under Vehicle Code 23152(b).
 These matters tend to drag out in court for up to a year, which gives us ample time to research the facts of your case, build up the most favorable defense for you, and negotiate with prosecutors.
 During this time, we can appear on your behalf for every court appearance.